-Liposuction, also known as suction assisted lipectomy, lipoplasty or liposculpture, is a surgical procedure designed to remove localised collections of fat, such as occur on the thighs, buttocks and abdomen, as well as the arms, neck and under the chin.
+Liposuction, also known as suction assisted lipectomy, lipoplasty, liposculpture or lipo, is a surgical procedure our Specialist Plastic Surgeons perform in Perth aimed at removing localised and disproportional collections of fat in common areas such as the thighs, buttocks and abdomen, as well as the arms, neck and under the chin.

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.

-A consultation with your Specialist Plastic Surgeon is the first step in considering liposuction surgery.
-You should frankly discuss your goals and expectations, and your plastic surgeon will explain to you whether this operation is right for you.
+A consultation with your Specialist Plastic Surgeon is the first step when you are considering liposuction surgery.
+During this consultation, it is important to openly communicate your goals and expectations regarding your appearance.
+During the consultation, your surgeon will conduct a thorough examination and attentively listen to and address your concerns prior to discussing the most suitable options for your individual circumstances.
 Surgical lipectomy, which involves removal of excess skin, as well as fat, may be advised instead of, or in addition to liposuction.
-You should always keep in mind that the desired result is improvement, not perfection.

 How is liposuction surgery performed?